Randolph P. Sinnott

 Mr. Sinnott graduated Cum Laude and With Distinction in 1976 from the University of Michigan in Ann Arbor with an A.B. in Classical Studies (Latin).
 He graduated in 1982 from the University of Southern California Law Center, where he was an editor on the law review.
 Mr. Sinnott is a member of the California, Nevada and Arizona state bars.
 He is also admitted to practice in all of the United States District Courts in California, and the Districts of Nevada and Arizona.

 Mr. Sinnott served for 30 years in the United States Marine Corps Reserve, and retired at the rank of Colonel.
 He served combat tours in Iraq and Afghanistan, where Mr. Sinnott was wounded and highly decorated for valor.
 Mr. Sinnott served as President of the National Board of Directors of the Marine Corps Reserve Officers Association, and as a Trustee of the Marine Corps Reserve Officers Association Foundation.
 Mr. Sinnott is a member of the Military Order of the Purple Heart and the Reserve Officers Association.

-He is the Disabled Veterans Business Enterprise Advocate of the Insurance Diversity Initiative of the California Department of Insurance.
-Mr. Sinnott serves as the President of the Board of Directors of the Academy of Magical Arts, the association of magicians housed at the world famous Magic Castle in Hollywood, California.
-Mr. Sinnott is a past President of the Jonathan Club in Los Angeles and Santa Monica, and serves on the Board of Directors of the Fine Arts Club of Pasadena.
+He is a former Disabled Veterans Business Enterprise Advocate of the Insurance Diversity Initiative of the California Department of Insurance.
+Mr. Sinnott served as the President of the Board of Directors of the Academy of Magical Arts, the association of magicians housed at the world famous Magic Castle in Hollywood, California.
+Mr. Sinnott is a past President of the Jonathan Club in Los Angeles and Santa Monica, and is a past President of the Fine Arts Club of Pasadena.